-It's not just The Company Shop that these products go to either.
+It's not just that these products go to either.
 They also distribute to their Community Shops around the UK to help those in financial hardship who welcome the support of these goods that could have just ended up in landfills.

 So what's the catch?